school-of-data/okf-events-a/README.md

 You can create a series by creating a series file and linking to it from each of the events which are part of it.

-Create a file at the top level of the Git repo with a useful name such as 'series-gis.html'.
+Create a file inside the **series folder** of the Git repo with a useful name such as 'open-geodata-programme.html'.

 Populate the file with 'front matter' and some text (you can use html or markdown for the text) which will introduce a listing of all the events linked to the series.
 Like this: